The Meseta

 434.5 KM to Santiago

-The trail then flattens out and you’re back in wide, open country.
-After about 6 km, you’ll reach Ermita de San Nicolás, a small, restored 13th-century church right beside the old stone bridge over the Río Pisuerga.
+The trail then flattens out, and you’re back in vast, open country.
+After about 6 km, you’ll reach Ermita de San Nicolás, a small, restored 13th-century church right before the old stone bridge over the Río Pisuerga.

 If there’s space, it’s absolutely worth staying.
 A peaceful end to the day, with the river flowing nearby and stars overhead.
 One of those rare Camino nights you don’t forget.